Osvaldo178/Osvaldo178.github.io/_posts/2020-10-19-Overview-of-Html-Practice.md

 * CSS Support - CSS selectors support the `<p>` and `<h1>`-`<h6>` tags
 * Descendant and Child Selectors - Despite being able to specify and element type, ID, and class anme, creating selectors can be done using `<strong>` tags for the hierarchy of "strongblue" class example.
 * UI Libraries - This is an overview of what are CSS libraries and how to do it.
 CSS libraries ease the process of creating a website with little CSS knowledge.
 THe libraies allow developers to crate websites early on with littl or no knowledge of CSS work.
+* Bootstrap - This section focused on introducing the user to Bootstrap for designing UI.
+Bootstrap framework focuses on writing a plain HTML that makes the stylesheet different from the Bootstrap version.
+Bootstrap can be loaded by using the `<link>` tag: `<link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css">`.
+CDN stands for Content Delivery networks, used for fast download speeds, and are always available and reliant.